 Limitations of an Expungement in California

-Expungements in Los Angeles do not completely erase all of the effects of a criminal conviction.
+Expungements in Los Angeles do not completely erase all of the effects of a criminal offense.
 Before seeking an expungement, you should know that this process will not:

 - Reinstate your driving privileges if you had a license suspension